hashier/idleSound/README.md

 # idleSound

-Automatically mute your Mac when it becomes idle.
+Automatically mute your Mac when it becomes idle or your screen locks.
+Idle time as well as the screen-lock/screen-saver are individually adjustable.

 ## Download

-You can download the app [here](https://github.com/hashier/idleSound/releases), or get the source from github and build it yourself.
+You can download the app [here](https://github.com/hashier/idleSound/releases), or get the source from GitHub and build it yourself.

 ## Screenshot